Darlene Mealy

-Darlene Mealy is an American politician who is a member of the New York City Council from the 41st district, which includes Brownsville, Bushwick, Crown Heights, East Flatbush and Prospect Lefferts Gardens in Brooklyn.
+Darlene Mealy (born August 31, 1964) is an American politician who is a member of the New York City Council from the 41st district, which includes Brownsville, Bushwick, Crown Heights, East Flatbush and Prospect Lefferts Gardens in Brooklyn.

 A Democrat, Mealy previously held the same seat from 2006 to 2017.
 In 2021, she defeated incumbent Alicka Ampry-Samuel in the Democratic primary in a major upset.

 Life and career

 Mealy was born in Detroit, Michigan, and attended public schools, graduating from George Wingate High School.
 Following high school, she attended the Borough of Manhattan Community College (BMCC) and later pursued coursework in Labor & Women’s Studies offered by Cornell University.

 Prior to her election to the New York City Council, Mealy was employed at the New York City Transit Authority for 17 years, in the Department of Buses Technical Services Division.

 Controversies

-In 2008, Mealy was accused of attempting to funnel $25,000 in public monies to a Brooklyn block association, the Fulton-Atlantic-Ralph-Rochester Community Association (FARR), which, according to the New York Post was run by her sister.
 She brought controversial attention to herself in 2009 when she voted to give $5,000 of public money to Lynval Samuels (also known as Dr. Bidi XiLi Bey), for teaching "etymology".
 Referred to by some as a lunatic, Samuels "has been a fixture at Union St. and Utica Ave. for years, neighbors said - stopping traffic, splattering paint on parking meters and fire hydrants, and handing out flyers for his self-styled etymology classes."

 Mealy was also highlighted by the press for a history of questionable housing deals she was involved in before becoming a councilwoman.
 In 1993, when Mealy was still with the MTA, she and her sister moved into a 3-bedroom, low-income apartment in Bushwick.
 These apartments were only available to families on limited incomes, specifically, those making less than $15,200 a year.
 Within two years, however, Mealy and her sister had purchased a $90,000 brownstone.

-In September 2014, Mealy had her landlord arrested after he had changed the locks on her political offices for not paying her rent for five months.
-After the landlord's release from jail, he had three massive signs made that he hanged from the building’s fire escape.
-They declared that Mealy was a "deadbeat tenant."